pingidentity/terraform-provider-pingone/docs/resources/identity_provider_core_attribute.md

 - `environment_id` (String) The ID of the environment to create the identity provider attribute in.
 - `identity_provider_id` (String) The ID of the identity provider to create the attribute mapping for.
-- `name` (String) A string that specifies the name of the PingOne core directory attribute.
+- `name` (String) A string that specifies the name of the PingOne core directory attribute to map the Identity Provider attribute value to.
 The following are valid values: `username`.
 - `value` (String) A placeholder referring to the attribute (or attributes) from the provider.
 Placeholders must be valid for the attributes returned by the IdP type and use the `${}` syntax (for example, `${email}`).
 For SAML, any placeholder is acceptable, and it is mapped against the attributes available in the SAML assertion after authentication.
 The `${samlAssertion.subject}` placeholder is a special reserved placeholder used to refer to the subject name ID in the SAML assertion response.

 ### Read-Only